More

 With Scalefusion, you can:

-• Use predefined system roles: You can name the role and control the visibility of various features, allow ‘all access’ which empowers the user to read and make updates to the feature, or simply grant ‘read only’ permissions.
+• Use predefined system roles: You can name the role and control the visibility of various features, allow access that empowers the user to read and make updates to the feature, or simply grant ‘read-only’ permissions.

 • Create custom roles: You can create a new role from scratch and apply it to the chosen devices.
 You can customize the visibility, ‘all access’, and read-only permissions based on your management needs.